actswartz/ansible/LABS/11 JINJA 2 Templating.md

+Got it 👍 — let’s enrich the **Jinja2 Templating Lab** so it’s more educational for students.
+I’ll add extra teaching content after each step, explain the “why,” and include validation commands so they can verify results on the router.
+I’ll also insert diagrams where it makes sense (flowcharts to show logic).

+---

 # Lab – IOS-XE Playbooks with Jinja2 Templating

 ## Introduction